cesarsotovalero/cesarsotovalero.github.io/_posts/2020-11-02-shortening-the-distance-between-academia-and-industry.md

 For example, fruitful collaboration between academic researchers in the area of software technology is crucial for modern economies.
 Shortening the distance between academic research and the industry is a matter of common interest for both parties.

-# What does the academic community can do?
+# What Does the Academic Community Can Do?

 Here is a non-exhaustive list of actions for researchers: